angela-tarantula/holodeque/README.md

 ### Organization

 I chose an object-oriented design where BaseHolodeque is an abstract base class that is subclassed by holodeque, binarydeque, numpydeque, holodeque64, quickdeque, and polydeque.

 - holodeque - The pure-python implementation of the holodeque concept that accepts a fixed set of input.
 - binarydeque - A lightweight holodeque that only accepts a set of two input, but is faster.
 - fexideque - A holodeque that can accept a mutable set of any number of input, but is slower.
 - numpydeque - A holodeque that uses numpy arrays of 64-bit integers for the base matrix.

-### Testing

-I type hint all my code and use mypy to check it.
-I also use unittest, pytest, and Hypothesis to test it.

 ### Time Complexity

 Let $N$ = the size of the deque, and $m$ = the number of elements in it.
 I devised an implementation with the following operations:

 1. Push: $O(m^2)$
 2. Pop: $O(m^2)$
 3. Concatenate: $O(m^3)$